mleroseandrews/Making_the_NBA/README.md

 ## Making_the_NBA
 # Objective
 Creating a model to predict whether a college basketball player will be drafted into the NBA.
+We will be using data from drafted and undrafted players.

 # Hypothesis
 We predict that the higher the average field goal percentage the more likely to be drafted into the NBA.